 data relating to the capital.

-The Ealing Stats Bank is a user-friendly, easy-access collection of free online stats to help voluntary and community groups with new funding bids.
+The Ealing Information and Statistics bank is a user-friendly, easy-access collection of free online stats to help voluntary and community groups with new funding bids.

 How do I get a Disclosure and Barring Service (DBS) check?

 (Formerly Criminal Records Bureau – CRB)

 Ealing Council’s disclosure and barring service (DBS) checks and processes applications and disclosures for Ealing Council staff and/or staff working on behalf of Ealing Council.
 As the council is a registered body with the DBS it can also carry out criminal records checks on behalf of non-registered organisations – this is called an umbrella service.